-2018/2019 business rates and accommodation provider targeted rates (APTR)
+Business rates and accommodation provider targeted rates (APTR) for 2020/2021

 - the number of nights your property is booked